This statement applies to content published on CCRC.gov.uk.

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:
+If you need information on this website in a different format, you can contact us:

-Reporting accessibility problems with this website
+Reporting accessibility problems

 Technical information about this website’s accessibility

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1

 The content listed below is non-accessible for the following reasons.

-Non compliance with the accessibility regulations
+Non-compliance with the accessibility regulations

 Content that’s not within the scope of the accessibility regulations